-Seafood cream is a great recipe to enjoy at Christmas celebrations, as well as on Sundays and other holidays.
+The seafood cream is a wonderful recipe to enjoy at Christmas celebrations, as well as on Sundays and other holidays.
 This recipe is brought to us by Luisa, author of Cooking with my Carmela , and I am convinced that you will love it.

-Arriving these dates we all spend many moments with family or friends, and without a doubt where we enjoy these days the most is around a good table.
-We also enjoy cooking, preparing our most classic, original recipes or those that have always been a tradition at home.
+As these dates arrive, we all spend many moments with family or friends, and without a doubt, where we most enjoy these days is around a good table.
+We also enjoy cooking, preparing for our own more classic, original recipes or those that have always been a tradition at home.

 Today's recipe is a classic in the north of Spain and since I bring good genes from those lands, what better way than to honor it with a rich seafood cream?!

-The important thing about this recipe so that it comes out well, consistent and flavorful, is the quality of the products, and of course the chup chup: if you do it patiently, take your time.
-That said, the recipe is simple.
+The important thing about this recipe for it to turn out well, consistent and with flavor, is the quality of the products, and of course the chup chup: if you do it with patience, take your time.
+That being said, the recipe is simple.

 Now I hope you go to your nearest market and buy these wonderful products and get down to work.